GoogleCloudPlatform/gcsfuse/README.md

 Later, when the file is closed or fsync'd, gcsfuse writes the contents of the local file back to GCS as a new object generation.

-Files that are not modified are read chunk by chunk on demand.
-Such non-dirty content is cached in the temporary directory, with a size limit defined by `--temp-dir-bytes`.
-The chunk size is controlled by `--gcs-chunk-size`.
+Files that are read but not been modified are read portion by portion on demand. gcsfuse uses a heuristic to detect when a file is being read sequentially, and will issue fewer, larger read requests to GCS in this case.

 The consequence of this is that gcsfuse is relatively efficient when reading or writing entire large files, but will not be particularly fast for small numbers